Teacher's Notes: How to conduct the lesson on moving around the Moon Pro Preview

 • 10 Feb 2026

-Mark (using tape) the starting position of the robots (the base) so that they can go to the side of the Moon with a single straight line move.
+Mark the starting position (the base) using tape.
+The robots should be able to reach the side of the “Moon” with a single straight movement.

-Don't allow the students to work on the task "Take up to 5 minutes to check if it's possible to program the robot to move forward for 2 seconds by rotating both motors at the same time using only the "run_time" command." for more than 5 minutes.
-In this task, the students must conclude that this is impossible because the program waits for one motor to stop before the other begins moving.
+Do not allow students to spend more than 5 minutes on the task "Take up to 5 minutes to check if it's possible to program the robot to move forward for 2 seconds by rotating both motors at the same time using only the "run_time" command.".
+Students should realize that this is not possible because the program waits for one motor to finish before starting the other.

 from motor import run_for_time